 2. In addition to the opening number wardrobe please bring along things such as a robe, steamer, curling iron, hot rollers, make-up mirror, or whatever else you think you’ll need.
 (Hairspray, Bobby Pins, etc)

 3. Scholarship Basket – Each contestant is required to bring a basket for the silent auction.
 This acts as a fundraiser for the scholarship fund.
 Each contestant is asked to compile a basket of donated items from her community, or to put one together with a specific theme.
 For example, if you have love to read, you may decide to put together a basket full of children’s books to be auctioned off.
 Or, you may decide to go to local businesses and ask them to donate an item for your basket.
 More information will be forthcoming after your entry is received.

 4. Referral Form- All Contestants are asked to fill out the referral form.
-It is used as a marketing tool to possible contestants in both the Little Miss (8-12) Teen(12-17) and Miss (17-24) Divisions.
+It is used as a marketing tool to possible contestants in both the Princess (3-12) Teen(12-17) and Miss (17-24) Divisions.
 You may include names and information on for any age division.
 The Miss America Organization and Miss America’s Outstanding Teen Organization are both non-profit scholarship programs, please do this as a service to your female peers as a way to get the word out on the scholarship dollars available.

 5. Signed contract/permission form (To be sent out after receiving your entry form)

 6. $100 Donation for Children’s Miracle Network (Details on the Children’s Miracle Network Page)